 Raising fig seedlings is easy.
 Just sow them on the surface of seed compost and supply them with plenty of water and fertiliser.
 It will soon become apparent that their roots show a marked tendency to grow downwards, often attaching themselves to supports in much the same way as do the roots of epiphytic orchids.
 But, like orchids, they need a humid atmosphere so that these aerial roots are protected from drying out.

-Here, fig seedlings have been tied to hardwood stakes and their roots protected with elkhorn fern.
-While growing like this they make a living screen for our balcony.
+Here, fig seedlings have been tied to hardwood stakes and their roots protected with elkhorn fern, Platycerium bifurcatum.
+While growing like this they make a living screen for a balcony.
 The long roots are accommodated in pots at the base but, before they reach the pots, daily watering is needed.

 Strangler fig seedlings usually germinate in trees.
 The one pictured below germinated in the rotten base of a branch which had broken from a Sydney blue gum (Eucalyptus saligna) about 20 m up.
 After existing several years as an epiphyte, it sent out aerial roots that eventually reached the ground.
 Once that happened, the seedling grew many more roots that encircled the tree.
 Already, these roots have begun to join up and will eventually form a solid trunk around the original tree.
 The stage shown here may be thirty or so years after the original seed germinated.

 Years into the future, this fig tree will have a huge canopy that will be host to many other plants and animals.
 Not a tree for the average back garden, perhaps, but a great home for native fauna.